 If you have been injured through no fault of your own, in a car wreck in Huntsville or in any part of Alabama, you are entitled to recover in full for all injuries and damages caused by the wrongful and negligent driving of the other driver.
 A pre-existing injury will NOT prevent you from recovering the full amount of compensation to which you are entitled under Alabama law.
 You will need to hire experienced and dedicated personal injury attorneys because any pre-existing injury does require careful handling during the legal process.
 Pre-existing injuries are common, however, particularly with respect to injury victims that are aging.
 During our lives, we all accumulate injuries that can be termed “pre-existing.”
-Such are not a bar to recovery and do not necessarily reduce your monetary recovery when handled properly by your Huntsville, Alabama personal injury attorney.
+Aggravation of preexisting injury is not a bar recovery and do not necessarily reduce your monetary recovery when handled properly by your Huntsville, Alabama personal injury attorney.

 Sometimes, victims of a serious car wreck feel like they should hide or downplay a pre-existing injury, but the opposite is true.
 Tell your lawyers about anything that might be a pre-existing injury so that your lawyer can deal with it properly and fully during the work-up of your settlement and case.
 While YOU might think it is pre-existing, maybe it is not from a legal or medical standpoint.
 Through review of the medical records and with the help of medical professionals, a pre-existing condition can be shown to be too far distant in time to be relevant or not really related to your current injury or can otherwise be minimized, legally and medically speaking.